arneg82/vdc/docs/0-understand/toolkit.md

 ## Next steps

-Learn about the [deployment types](deployment-types.md) in the toolkit.
+Learn about the [environment types](environment-types.md) in the toolkit.